caelumpirata/Kubernetes/git_workflow.md

 save the changes using  `ctrl + x` and then press `y` to save, then press  `enter`.

 ### 5 .
 Put your updated files which you want to upload in this directory (just copy and paste).
-### 6. after your files are copied, then run these commands
+### 6. After your files are copied, then run these commands
    ```
    git add .
    ```